Skip to Main Content

 Law reports: Notes on reports held at IALS

 This is an important series of law reports which is often regarded as a journal.
 It has been published since 1919 and is shelved in IALS at classmark GP1.G.10 for the 3rd to 5th series.
 The first and second series are in the basement with classmark prefix RES.
-It contains selective reports of appellate cases, but its most important feature is that it also contains lengthy encyclopaedic essays or "annotations".
+The series contains selective reports of appellate cases, but its most important feature is that it also contains lengthy encyclopaedic essays or "annotations" that provide comprehensive summaries of the case law on specific topics.
 The series is often cited in the literature for these annotations.
 From the 5th series onwards, the case reports are at the end of the volume after the annotations, and form a quite small proportion of the content.

 Since 1969, federal appellate cases have been published in ALR Federal shelved at IALS classmark GP1.G.34.
 All the ALR series have their own indexes and updating volumes.

-With the exception of the Supreme Court reports, IALS does not subscribe to the preliminary paper parts containing the most recent cases.
-In addition all bound volumes are shipped by surface mail.
-Therefore IALS print holdings will not contain very recent cases.
-For the Supreme Court decisions, IALS receives the advance paper parts and interim bound volumes as well as the permanent bound volumes which are about 5 years behind in publication.
-Until 2009 IALS subscribed to US law week which provides information on new cases.
+With the exception of the Supreme Court reports, IALS no longer subscribes to the print Reporter series.
+Therefore IALS print holdings will not contain recent cases.
+For Supreme Court decisions, IALS receives the advance paper parts and interim bound volumes as well as the permanent bound volumes which are about 5 years behind in publication.
+Until 2009, IALS subscribed to US Law Week which provides information on new cases.
 Otherwise it is necessary to use electronic sources.
 The Supreme Court website has recent slip opinions.
 Academic users can use Lexis+ or Westlaw.

 Digests and citators